tsotchke/gpt2-basic/implementation_roadmap.md

 END FUNCTION
 ```

-The matrix operations will be modified to use these packed operations for improved performance:
+The matrix operations have been successfully modified to use these packed operations for improved performance:

 ```basic
 ' Matrix multiplication using SIMD-like operations